moosecreates/tailtown/README.md

 - Maintenance scheduling
 - Occupancy tracking with backend validation
 - Resource conflict prevention
-- Backend API for resource availability checking
+- Backend API for resource availability checking with support for multiple type filtering
+  - Filter resources by one or more types (e.g., `STANDARD_SUITE`, `LUXURY_SUITE`)
+  - Robust validation and error handling for resource type parameters
 - Multi-tenant support for all resource operations

 ### Staff Management